bekon-official/COMP9311/README.md

 # unsw_8543_homework
-I am struggling with it, I would update it after the end of the term
+I am struggling with it, I would update it after the end of this term